yongqunh/OBOFoundry.github.io/ontology/ovae.md

   label: CC-BY
 ---

-OVAE is an extension of the Ontology of Adverse Event (OAE) and uses the vaccine information imported from the Vaccine Ontology (VO).
+OVAE is an extension of the Ontology of Adverse Event (OAE) and the Vaccine Ontology (VO) with the focus on representing the knowledge of the adverse events of licensed vaccines.